kkorathaluri/terraform-provider-cribltest-new/docs/resources/source.md

 Optional:

-- `enabled` (Boolean) Enable checkpointing to resume processing files after an interruption.
+- `enabled` (Boolean) Resume processing files after an interruption.
 Default: false
 - `retries` (Number) If checkpointing is enabled, the number of times to retry processing when a processing error occurs.
 If skip file on error is enabled, this setting is ignored.
 Default: 5